cristian-souza/dev-quest/README.md

-# reposirotrio-dev-quest
+# repositorio-dev-quest
-Repositorio contendo as aula e exercicios do DevQuest
+Repositorio contendo as aulas e exercicios do DevQuest